Ezequiel Muñoz

-Ezequiel Matías Muñoz (born 8 October 1990) is an Argentine footballer who plays as a centre-back for Argentine club Estudiantes.
+Ezequiel Matías Muñoz (born 8 October 1990) is an Argentine footballer who plays as a centre-back for Argentine club Lanús.
 His nickname is Il niño di Pergamino or El Chiquito.

 Club career

 At 18 years of age, Muñoz made his league debut with Boca Juniors during a 0–1 defeat to Estudiantes de La Plata during the 2009 Clausura tournament.
 He had, however, previously played with the team during the 2008 Copa Sudamericana.
 Subsequently, he suffered a cruciate ligament injury to his knee, which stalled his progression in the team.
 He returned to the field during the 2010 Clausura, during a 2–2 draw with Argentinos Juniors.

 In August 2010, Serie A club Palermo announced the signing of Ezequiel Muñoz from Boca Juniors.
 He made his debut with the Sicilian club on 26 August 2010, when he was picked as a starter in the return leg of the 2010–11 UEFA Europa League play-off round against NK Maribor.
 He debuted in Serie A on 29 August 2010 against Cagliari.

 On 2 February 2015, Sampdoria confirmed that they had taken Muñoz on loan.
 After only four matches, on 18 July 2015 he signed a 4-year contract as a free agent for Genoa.

 On 8 August 2017, Muñoz switched teams and countries again, signing a three-year deal with La Liga side CD Leganés, for a rumoured fee of € 2 million.
 Ten days later he made his debut for the club, starting in a 1–0 home win against Deportivo Alavés.

 On 12 June 2019, Munoz signed with Argentine side Lanús.